micman134/micman134/README.md

 # Michael Okoro — Full-Stack Web Developer

-Welcome to my portfolio — a showcase of web development projects, tech skills, and creative solutions.

----

 ## 👤 About Me

 I’m **Michael Okoro**, a passionate full-stack web developer with experience building fast, secure, and user-friendly applications.